-The College of the Humanities and Sciences, Harrison Middleton University is accredited by the Distance Education Accrediting Commission (DEAC) www.deac.org.
-The Commission awarded to Harrison Middleton University, which was initially accredited by DEAC as College of the Humanities and Sciences on January 10, 2003, its third consecutive renewal grant of accreditation.
+Harrison Middleton University is accredited by the Distance Education Accrediting Commission (DEAC) www.deac.org.
+The Commission voted to renew HMU’s accreditation through January 2028, which is HMU’s fifth consecutive renewal grant of accreditation.
 This renewal of accreditation was without conditions and is for a five-year period.
-Renewal of accreditation was granted following a regularly scheduled, comprehensive evaluation of the institution and a review of all programs being offered.
+Renewal of accreditation was granted following a regularly scheduled, comprehensive evaluation of the institution.
 The institution was found to meet or exceed each of the Commission’s standards for accreditation.
-The institution will be considered for its next renewal of accreditation in January 2018.
+The institution will be considered for its next renewal of accreditation in January 2028.

 Accreditation by DEAC is a reliable indicator of the value and quality of the distance education that an institution offers.
 In receiving renewal of accreditation, HMU has demonstrated its commitment to educational standards and ethical business practices that assure quality, accountability, and improvement in higher education.

 The scope of Harrison Middleton University’s accreditation extends to the following programs: Master of Arts, Doctor of Arts, and Doctor of Education.
 (Three additional programs are in teach-out and new students are not being admitted into these programs: Bachelor of Arts, Bachelor of Arts in Humanities, and Master of Arts in Philosophy and Religion.)